nvidia-holoscan/holoscan-sdk/docs/visualization.md

 }
 ```

 ImGUI is a static library and has no stable API.
-Therefore the application and Holoviz have to use the same ImGUI version.
-Therefore the link target `holoscan::viz::imgui` is exported, make sure to link your app against that target.
+Therefore, the application and Holoviz have to use the same ImGUI version.
+When the link target `holoscan::viz::imgui` is exported, make sure to link your application against that target.

 ### Depth Map Layers

 A depth map is a single channel 2d array where each element represents a depth value.
-The data is rendered as a 3d object using points, lines or triangles.
+The data is rendered as a 3D object using points, lines, or triangles.
 The color for the elements can also be specified.

 Supported formats for the depth map:
 - 8-bit unsigned normalized format that has a single 8-bit depth component
 - 32-bit signed float format that has a single 32-bit depth component

 Supported format for the depth color map:
-- 32-bit unsigned normalized format that has an 8-bit R component in byte 0, an 8-bit G component in byte 1,
-an 8-bit B component in byte 2, and an 8-bit A component in byte 3
+- 32-bit unsigned normalized format that has an 8-bit R component in byte 0, an 8-bit G component in byte 1, an 8-bit B component in byte 2, and an 8-bit A component in byte 3

 Depth maps are rendered in 3D and support camera movement.